bangalorebyte-cohort11/Functional-Programming-II/README.md

 # Functional-Programming-II

 1) Let’s say you run a company and you’ve just decided to give all your employees a $10,000.00 raise.
-Lets implement this functional programming.
+Lets implement this using functional programming.

    ``` def change_salary(salary,amt): ```